akielaries/chips/README.md

 # Intro
-A work in progress, early stage implementation of several pieces that makeup a computer using electronic components.
+A work in progress, early stage implementation of several pieces that makeup a computer using electronic components done in my freetime in between work, projects and openGPMP.
 Making using of Verilog, SystemVerilog, and open source tools for compilation and analysis.

 # Progress
 From scratch with ICs or crystals: